 Most kids drones have helpful features to make flying easier, such as one button take off and landing, and headless mode which adjusts the controls for the direction the pilot is facing.
 As long as they take it slow and practice, they should get the hang of it eventually.
-The biggest problem kids may have is flying round obstacles; encourage them to fly over instead.
+The biggest problem kids may have is flying around obstacles; encourage them to fly over instead.

 2. Where can my kid fly their drones?

 This is changing all the time, and there are some places where your kids are not allowed to take their drones.
-We recommend you check out the laws for the state that you are living to see of there are any restrictions or non-fly areas.
+We recommend you check out the laws of the state that you are living to see of there are any restrictions or no-fly areas.
 Always ask first; you don’t want them getting into trouble with the authorities.
 Generally, packs and countryside should be fine.
 Be sure to stay away from airports or anything like that though.

 3. Will it annoy the neighbors?

 Unless you live on a big farm or out in the country, chances are that you have neighbors close by.
-It might be good to set some boundaries with your kids, such as no flying late at night, and, especially if the drone has a camera, respect the neighbors privacy and don’t fly over them if they are sunbathing or something like that.
-It might be a good idea to let your neighbors know that your kids has a new drone, as you don’t want to spook them into shooting at it.
+It might be good to set some boundaries with your kids, such as no flying late at night, and, especially if the drone has a camera, respect the neighbor’s privacy and don’t fly over them if they are sunbathing or something like that.
+It might be a good idea to let your neighbors know that your kids have a new drone, as you don’t want to spook them into shooting at it.

 How to Buy a Kids Drone

 As you have probably noticed by looking for drones online, there are a lot of them out there and they range from basic ones for kids all the way to very complicated ones for RC enthusiasts.
-Therefore, in order to help you get a good, kid friendly drone, here are a few things to bear in mind as you look.
+Therefore, in order to help you get a good, kid-friendly drone, here are a few things to bear in mind as you look.

 Different Controller Drone Types

-With most modern drones, there are two different controller types, a joystick controller and a tablet style control pad.
+With most modern drones, there are two different controller types, a joystick controller, and a tablet-style control pad.
 We’ll look at each and their pros and cons.

 Joystick controller – These are the traditional style controllers that are very similar to other remote controls, they have two joysticks that must be used together to make the drone fly.
 The main benefit of the joystick controller is that it is very fast and responsive, and it they are similar to video game controllers on Sony Playstations and Nintendo Switches, so if your child plays video games they might enjoy these controllers better.
 The main con is that they take a bit of time to learn and get used to.

-Tablet Controllers – These control the drone through a touch pad, and it might be a controller that comes with the drone, or an iPad or such that can use an app to control the drone.
-The main benefit is that tablet controllers have built in accelerators, and the controls won’t reverse when the drone turns around, so they are a little more intuitive and can be easier for kids to use.
+Tablet Controllers – These control the drone through a touchpad, and it might be a controller that comes with the drone or an iPad or such that can use an app to control the drone.
+The main benefit is that tablet controllers have built-in accelerators, and the controls won’t reverse when the drone turns around, so they are a little more intuitive and can be easier for kids to use.
 The main con is that reverse controls are easier on a joystick.

 Advantages and Disadvantages of a Having a Drone Camera

 As most drones were originally invented for military surveillance, it is no surprise that a lot of recreational drones are designed with camera use in mind.
-Some drones come with built in cameras, while some have spaces for you to attach or detach another camera when it is needed.
+Some drones come with built-in cameras, while some have spaces for you to attach or detach another camera when it is needed.
 Whatever one you choose is entirely up to you, your budget, and what your kid wants to do with his drone.
 Here are a few pros and cons on each to help you decide.

 - You don’t have to buy another camera